arefeen/DeepPASTA/README.md

 	python DeepPASTA_relatively_dominant_liver_testing.py -test sample_relatively_dominant_input_liver.txt

 ### Input and output of tissue-specific relatively dominant polyA site prediction model
-If the user wants to calculate the AUC and AUPRC values of the prediction, he/she must input a file that contains gene name, first polyA site location, second polyA site location, sequence (200 nts) around the first polyA site, sequence (200 nts) around the second polyA site, read count of the first polyA site, read count of the second polyA site, RNA secondary structure of the first sequence, and RNA secondary structure of the second sequence.
+If the user wants to calculate the AUC and AUPRC values of the prediction, he/she must input a file that contains the gene name, first polyA site location, second polyA site location, sequence (200 nts) around the first polyA site, sequence (200 nts) around the second polyA site, read count of the first polyA site, read count of the second polyA site, RNA secondary structure of the first sequence, and RNA secondary structure of the second sequence.
 If the user wants to output the prediction result to a file using -o option, the input file must contains all the above information except the read counts.
-The output file contains gene name, the two polyA site locations and the probabilities of relative dominance of these two polyA sites.
+The output file contains the gene name, the two polyA site locations and the probabilities of relative dominance of these two polyA sites.
 Sample input files of the tissue-specific relatively dominant polyA site prediction model are given in the sample_input folder.